nataliamateo/nataliamateo/README.md

 ### Hi there 👋

 Hello!
-My name is Natalimia Mateo and I´m Frontend Developer :computer:.
+My name is Natalia Mateo and I´m Frontend Developer :computer:.
 I build with Htmkl5, Css3, Sass, Git, npm, Javascript and React.

-Actualmente realizo proyectos personales, katas, voy a charlas y sigo con cursos online con el fin de seguir aprendiendo y de encontrar trabajo.
 Actually I continue my training with personal proyects, kata in codewars, online courses and webinars.
+Currently I am searching  a job oportunity that will make learn more!

 :soon: In the future i would like learn Angular!